gvernard/molet/README.md

 ```

 which pulls the production docker image of MOLET and runs a container.
-If you want to do some development, i.e. being able to re-compile the code, then use the gvernard/molet:development docker image.

 Notice that in the command above the host directory (i.e. outside the docker virtual environment) */path/to/gerlumph/maps/* containing the GERLUMPH maps is mounted in the docker environment as an external volume.
 Because whatever is written inside a docker container is deleted when the container exits, it is recommended to mount an additional volume to hold all the user input and output files (i.e. making a results-directory in your system visible to docker).